mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-decision-rules.md

     >
     >The Segment Builder provided to create decision rules presents some specificities compared to the one used with the **[!UICONTROL Audience Destinations]** service.
 For example, the **[!UICONTROL Segments]** tab is not available for use.
 However, the global process described in the Segment Builder documentation is still valid to build offers decisions rules.

+    As you are adding and configuring new fields in the workspace, the **[!UICONTROL Segment properties]** pane is automatically updated with information on the estimated profiles belonging to the segment.

 1. Click **[!UICONTROL Save]** to confirm.

 1. Once the rule is created, it displays in the rules list.
 You can select it to display its properties and edit or delete it.